2023 Indonesian Penal Code: Personal space invasion by law enforcement

 Articles 411 to 413 of the code outlaw domestic partner relationship, cohabitation, and incestuous relationship.
-For pro-privacy advocates, such regulations may be seen as an invasion of personal space by law enforcement, although the law specifies that such acts can only be prosecuted if a report is filed by family members.
+For pro-privacy advocates, such regulations may be seen as an invasion of personal space by law enforcement, although the law specifies that such acts can only be prosecuted if a report is filed by nuclear family.
 With this code, the government hopes that local law enforcement will not invade privacy, as the law is now codified, and that there will no longer be local regulations granting excessive power to local authorities.
 However, these articles do not apply to Muslims in Aceh Province, where a different law enforcement system is in place under Law No. 11/2006 (On Aceh Province), governed by Wilayatul Hisbah, which is not affected by the new code.

 Responses

 Attacks against government institutions

 On 7 December 2022, a suicide bombing occurred at a police station in Astana Anyar District, Bandung, West Java.
 The attacker and one police officer were killed in the explosion, while 11 people were injured, including 3 police officers.
 Police Chief General Listyo Sigit Prabowo stated that the perpetrator was affiliated with the Jamaah Ansharut Daulah (JAD) Bandung branch.

-Opposition to the passing of the Criminal Code Bill into law was the motive behind the bombing, as the motorcycle used by the suicide bomber to reach the police station was adorned with pamphlets condemning the Criminal Code.
+Opposition to the passing of the Penal Code Bill into law was the motive behind the bombing, as the motorcycle used by the suicide bomber to reach the police station was adorned with pamphlets condemning the Penal Code.
 One of the pamphlets carried by the perpetrator read, "KUHP is the law of the mushrik and infidels, declare war to the enforcers of the Devil's Law."
 The same pamphlet also referenced verse 29 of Surah At-Tawba, which calls for the imposition of jizya on non-Muslims.